 You can design your dog’s meal plan directly on the website, and the meals are delivered to you to be frozen or refrigerated until you need them.
 The meals come pre-portioned so that there’s no more guesswork about how much dog food your pup should at eat every mealtime.

-The wet dog foods the company makes use only natural ingredients, which are gently cooked individually then mixed in small batches.
+The company makes use only natural ingredients, which are gently cooked individually then mixed in small batches.
 Since the recipes are customized to each particular pup, all formulas Nom Nom Fresh makes are ideal for all life stages, from Husky puppies to adult Huskies.

 Pros